 - Forge a supportive and challenging family of academies - Provide excellent education within a strong Christian community - Resource our pupils for wise and generous living

-In addition, each academy also has its own distinctive mission statement, underpinned by the vision statement of the Dayspring Trust.
+In addition, each academy also has its own distinctive mission statement, flowing out from the vision statement of the Dayspring Trust.

 At Ian Ramsey CE Academy:

 "Together to learn, to grow, to serve."